The teenagers who had Farrah Fawcett posters have grown up and (loud groan) have started to collect 1980s cars

 Aston Martin, James Bond’s traditionally preferred make of car, returned to secret service after a 15-year absence when Pierce Brosnan got behind the wheel of the latest V12 Vanquish for Die Another Day.
 No more Bimmers for Bond.

-In September 2001, Aston Martin representatives met with those from Read More
+In September 2001, Aston Martin representatives met with those from EON Productions to discuss Read More